Supporting sensory needs at RAM

 With all the lights, sounds, and crowds, museums can be overwhelming places.
 We want RAM to be a safe and welcoming place for all visitors.
 Here are some resources we offer for those with sensory processing differences.

-Sensory Sunday is an event for those with sensory needs and their families to visit the museum with adjusted gallery settings.
+Are the lights, sounds, and crowds of the museum too overwhelming?
+Sensory Sunday is an event for people with sensory needs and their families to visit the museum with adjusted gallery settings.
 This includes soft lighting, reduced noise and sensory activities, as well as a sensory room.
-Sensory Sunday takes place before the museum is open to the public (8—10 am) approximately every two months.
-Registration is required.
+This event occurs before the museum is open to the public from 8–10 AM.

 Sensory Room – pilot project summer 2019

 Share your feedback!
-We'd love to hear from you if you've visited our Sensory Room.
+Did you visit our Sensory Room?
+We'd love to hear from you.

 Use this free map to find things you are interested in, while avoiding potential sensory triggers.
 Find everything from hands-on opportunities and snack-friendly zones to dark, quiet areas to take a rest.
 Ask for a copy at Admissions.